 after the date upon which the application is submitted.

-A User may withdraw a Capacity Revision Application by notice to the Transporter not less than 2 Supply Point Systems Business Days before the date specified pursuant to paragraph 5.1.4(d).
+A User may withdraw a Capacity Revision Application by notice to the CDSP not less than 2 Supply Point Systems Business Days before the date specified pursuant to paragraph 5.1.4(d).

-The Transporter may reject a Capacity Revision Application or an application (in accordance with paragraph 5.3.2) for a revised Supply Point Offtake Rate:
+The CDSP will reject a Capacity Revision Application or an application (in accordance with paragraph 5.3.2) for a revised Supply Point Offtake Rate:

-in the case of a Capacity Revision Application, where the requirements of paragraph 5.1.4 are not complied with, or (in the case of an application for an increase in Supply Point Capacity) in accordance with Section V3;
+in the case of a Capacity Revision Application, where the requirements of paragraph 5.1.4 are not complied with,;

-where any other requirement of this paragraph 5 is not complied with, or in accordance with any provision of this paragraph 5 which provides for such rejection; and
+where any other requirement of this paragraph 5 is not complied with, or in accordance with any provision of this paragraph 5 which provides for such rejection;

+in respect of Seasonal Large Supply Point, if it is not in compliance with Section B4.9; or

+in the case of an application for an increase in Supply Point Capacity where instructed to do so by the Transporter in accordance with Section V3

+and where the CDSP does not reject the application under paragraphs (a), (b) or (c) it shall notify the Transporter of the application.

-in respect of Seasonal Large Supply Point, if it is not in compliance with Section B4.9.Subject to paragraph 5.1.7, the Transporter will approve a Capacity Revision Application or (pursuant to paragraph 5.3.2) an application for a revised Supply Point Offtake Rate, and will inform the Registered User where such application is approved.
+Subject to paragraph 5.1.7, the CDSP will approve a Capacity Revision Application or (pursuant to paragraph 5.3.2) an application for a revised Supply Point Offtake Rate, and will inform the Registered User where such application is approved by the Transporter and notified to the CDSP.

 For the purposes of assessing the feasibility of making gas available for offtake, the Transporter may request the Registered User to provide any of the following information: